DHTMLX/docs-suite/docs/grid/usage_clipboard.md

 # Work with Clipboard module

-The `Clipboard` module provides functionality for interacting with the clipboard in the Grid component.
-It allows copying, cutting, and pasting data from a selected range of cells, as well as integrating with other grids or external applications like Google Spreadsheets.
+You can manage the clipboard functionality within a grid via the API of the [`Clipboard`](grid/configuration.md/#clipboard) module.
+It enables copying, cutting, and pasting data from a selected range of cells.
+Besides, it allows integrating with other grids or external applications like Google Spreadsheets.

 ## Initializing the Clipboard module

 To initialize the `Clipboard` module, use the [`clipboard`](grid/api/grid_clipboard_config.md) property in the **dhx.Grid** component configuration.
 After the Grid component is created, the module is accessible through the `grid.clipboard` property.

 :::note
-The module requires the [`RangeSelection`](grid/usage_rangeselection.md) module to be enabled and is best used in conjunction with the [`BlockSelection`](grid/usage_blockselection.md) module in the `"range"` mode for convenient range selection via the UI.
+The module requires the [`RangeSelection`](grid/usage_rangeselection.md) module to be enabled and is best used in conjunction with the [`BlockSelection`](grid/usage_blockselection.md) module in the `"range"` mode (enabled on initialization of the `Clipboard` module) for convenient range selection via the UI.
 :::

 The `clipboard` property can be set: